Helen Mar Kimball

 Helen Mar Kimball (August 22, 1828 – November 13, 1896) was one of 30 to 40 plural wives of Joseph Smith, founder of the Latter Day Saint movement.
 She was sealed in marriage to him when she was 14 years old.
-After his death when she was 16, she married Horace Whitney "for time"; Whitney was the brother of another of Smith's wives.
+After his death when she was 16, she married Horace K. Whitney "for time"; Whitney was the brother of another of Smith's wives.
 She bore eleven children with Whitney, the first three of whom died at, or soon after, birth.
 Their son, Orson F. Whitney, became an apostle in the Church of Jesus Christ of Latter-day Saints (LDS Church).

-Biography

 Early life

 Kimball was born in Mendon, New York, as the third of nine children born to Heber C. Kimball and Vilate Murray.
 She was the only daughter to survive, and grew up being very close to her younger brother, William.
 As the only daughter, she was somewhat pampered by her parents.
 Kimball was three years old when her parents were baptized into the Latter Day Saint church in 1832.
 Kimball's family moved from Mendon to the church headquarters at Kirtland, Ohio, in the fall of 1833.
 When her father was called to be a church apostle in 1835, he was required to travel on missions and be away from home for significant lengths of time.

 Kimball was baptized by Brigham Young in the Chagrin River during the winter when the river was frozen over.
 In order for her to be baptized, her father had to cut a hole in the ice.
 Kimball later wrote that she was not bothered by the cold water because she had "longed for this privilege" and that she "felt no cold or inconvenience from it".

 In 1838, the Kimball family moved from Kirtland to Far West, Missouri, to join church members moving there.
 Their arrival in Far West occurred soon after the Battle of Crooked River, and tensions between the Mormons and Missouri residents were beginning to reach a peak.

 In early 1839, the family was forced to leave Missouri as a result of the Extermination Order issued by Governor Lilburn Boggs.
 As they left during the middle of winter, Kimball remembered how they had to keep walking in order to avoid freezing.
 The family eventually arrived in the town of Commerce, Illinois, which later was renamed as the city of Nauvoo.
 Kimball's father eventually built a house in Nauvoo near the temple lot.
 Her father enjoyed rising importance within church leadership and became a very close associate of Smith.